lumigo-io/opentelemetry-python-distro/README.md

 ## Logging support
 The Lumigo OpenTelemetry Distribution also allows logging span-correlated records.
 See the [configuration](#logging-instrumentation) section for details on how to enable this feature.
-When using the logging feature, the same set of rules for [secret masking](#lumigo-specific-configurations) applies on the content of the log message.
+When using the logging feature, the same set of rules for [secret masking](#lumigo-specific-configurations) applies on the content of the log message, with only `LUMIGO_SECRET_MASKING_REGEX` being considered.

 **Note:** If you are looking for the Lumigo Python tracer for AWS Lambda functions, [`lumigo-tracer`](https://pypi.org/project/lumigo-tracer/) is the package you should use instead.